marijnh/Eloquent-JavaScript/03_functions.md

 the call that explores `(1 * 3)` to happen.
 This search has more luck—its first recursive call, through yet _another_ recursive call, hits upon the target number.
-That innermost call returns a string, and each of the `||` operators in the intermediate calls pass that string along, ultimately returning the solution.
+That innermost call returns a string, and each of the `||` operators in the intermediate calls passes that string along, ultimately returning the solution.

 ## Growing functions